kaylajgranados/Pharmaceutical-Treatment-Testing/README.md

 # Pharmaceutical Treatment Testing using Pandas and Matplotlib

-In this project for the UCI Data Analytics Bootcamp, I used Python Pandas and Matplotlib libraries to analyze pharmaceutical testing treatment data.
+In this project for the UCI Data Analytics Bootcamp, I used Python Pandas and Matplotlib libraries to analyze and visualize pharmaceutical testing treatment data.
 The purpose of this study was to compare the performance of an anti-cancer medication, Capomulin, against the other treatment regimens.

 # Prepare Data